lewonade/mediashare-channelpoints/README.md

    - Skips the Video, either to the next video in the queue or if there is no next video the player goes dormant until a new video gets submitted.

 - **!pause**
   - Pauses the video that is currently playing.

--!resume
--!stop
--!start
+- **!resume**
+  - Resumes playing a paused video.

+- **!stop**
+  - Stops playing videos but still saves submitted ones in the queue

+- **!start**
+ - Un-Stops videos and the programm will go back to playing videos normally.